-As the complexity of the disorder leads to problems even in diagnosis the researcher has concluded that the most appropriate strategy for inquiry involves trying to understand the subjective views and experiences of sufferers from interviews, the chosen themes for this study are Personality, Self esteem and childhood relationships.
+As the complexity of the disorder leads to problems even in diagnosis the researcher has concluded that the most appropriate strategy for inquiry involves trying to understand the subjective views and experiences of sufferers from interviews.
+The chosen themes for this study are Personality, Self Esteem and Childhood Relationships.

-The proposed research questions for exploration are as follows;
+The proposed research questions for exploration are as follows:

 - Do sufferers feel that their self esteem has any bearing on their Trichotillomania?

-- Do sufferers feel there is any relationship between their personality type and the disorder
+- Do sufferers feel there is any relationship between their personality type and the disorder?

 - How do they feel their childhood affected their propensity for hair pulling?

 In light of the information presented above, the most appropriate strategy for inquiry in this instance has been identified as the Phenomenological approach.
-This will enable the exploration of the deeply personal themes associated with Trichotillomania that have been indentified for discussion, whilst also limiting the capacity for interviewer biases.
+This will enable the exploration of the deeply personal themes associated with Trichotillomania that have been identified for discussion, whilst also limiting the capacity for interviewer biases.
 Methods used will include unstructured interviews, which although subject to distortion and dilution will enable the interviewer to ensure all themes are included for the interviewees’ subjective appraisal.

 Validity will be protected by the procedure for participants to check and modify the researcher’s reports prior to publication.
 This will help identify any biases introduced by the researcher and allow the true voice and subjective experience of participants to be heard.